Best Free Contract Management Software (2026): What Actually Works

 When It Works

 Verdict: Legitimate free tier, but 5 documents/month is limiting.
-Good for testing before committing.
+Good for testing the waters before committing to a paid plan.

 3. Agiloft Free Edition